Suhail79122/Happiness-Predictor/README.md

-# Happiness Predictor using Linear Regression
+ر# Happiness Predictor using Linear Regression

 ## Overview
 This project focuses on predicting people's happiness scores using a machine learning approach based on Linear Regression.
 It analyzes various socio-economic factors to understand their impact on overall life satisfaction.